Azure/azure-search-vector-samples/README.md

 # Vector search (private preview) - Azure Cognitive Search

 **DISCLAIMER**
+Preview functionality is provided under [Supplemental Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/), without a service level agreement, and isn't recommended for production workloads.

 Welcome to the private preview of the vector search feature in Azure Cognitive Search!
 When done correctly, vector search is a proven technique for significantly increasing the semantic relevance of search results.
 By participating in this private preview, you can help us improve our implementation of this feature by [providing your feedback and suggestions](#contact-us).